A Man in Black Sweatshirt Holding Rolled Money While Handcuffed

 • JOHN F. KENNEDY

-As you can see from this distinguished list, persuasion can be used by anybody for good or sinister purposes.
+As you can see from this distinguished list of authority figures, persuasion can be used by anybody for good or sinister purposes.
 And although these figures may have used their power for different intentions, they all seem to share certain common traits amongst them.

-Businessman, Author, Commander in Chief, Twitter Troll Donald Trump has used The Power of Persuasion throughout his illustrious career in order to get the results he has desired.
+Businessman, Author, Commander in Chief, and Twitter Troll Donald Trump has used Persuasion throughout his illustrious career to get the results he has desired.

 Master Communicators

-They use everything at their disposal in order to communicate their intended message with the audience.
+They use everything at their disposal to communicate their intended message to the audience.
 They also understand that it is not so much what you say, but how you say it.

 They’re deeply aware of their body language (gestures, facial expressions, and mannerisms).
-The tone and pace of their voice, and even the ability to curse (yes, it’s a form of art they understand) when appropriate, that all affect how they’re perceived in getting their point across.
+The tone and pace of their voice, and even the ability to curse (yes, it’s a form of art they understand) when appropriate, all affect how they’re perceived in getting their point across.
+Another term for all of this is called social proof.

 Bonus tip: Smile.